-- 105. A public issuer that contravenes this Part, or makes a misrepresentation in any document required to be filed with the Commission or sent to security holders under this Part, is guilty of an offence and is liable - (a) on summary conviction to a fine of \$30,000 or to imprisonment for six months, or to both; - (b) on conviction on information to a fine of \$75,000 or to imprisonment for one year or to both.
+A public issuer that contravenes this Part, or makes a misrepresentation in any document required to be filed with the Commission or sent to security holders under this Part, is commits an offence and is liable -

-PART XI
+- (a) on summary conviction to a fine not exceeding thirty thousand dollars or to imprisonment for six months, or to both such fine and imprisonment; - (b) on conviction on information to a fine not exceeding seventy-five thousand dollars or to imprisonment for one year or to both such fine and imprisonment.

-GOVERNANCE OF PUBLIC ISSUERS
+PART XIII - GOVERNANCE OF PUBLIC ISSUERS

-Governance of public issuers
+119. Governance of public issuers.

-- 106. (1) For the purposes of this Act and the regulations, a public issuer shall comply with all prescribed requirements regarding the governance of public issuers, including requirements relating to - (a) the composition of its board of directors and qualifications for membership on the board, including matters respecting the independence of members; - (b) the establishment of specified types of committees of the board of directors, the mandate, functioning and responsibilities of each committee, the composition of each committee and the qualifications for membership on the committee, including matters respecting the independence of members; - (c) the establishment and enforcement of a code of business conduct and ethics applicable to its directors, officers and employees and applicable to persons or companies that are in a special relationship with the public issuer, including the minimum requirements for such a code; and - (d) procedures to regulate conflicts of interest between the interests of the public issuer and those of a director or officer of the public issuer.

-- (2) Every director and officer of a public issuer, in exercising their powers and discharging their duties, shall - - (a) act honestly and in good faith with a view to the best interests of the issuer; and - (b) exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances. - (3) A public issuer must treat its security holders in a fair and equitable manner.
+- (1) For the purposes of this Act and the regulations, a public issuer shall comply with all prescribed requirements regarding the governance of public issuers, including requirements relating to - (a) the composition of its board of directors and qualifications for membership on the board, including matters respecting the independence of members; - (b) the establishment of specified types of committees of the board of directors, the mandate, functioning and responsibilities of each committee, the composition of each committee and the qualifications for membership on the committee, including matters respecting the independence of members; - (c) the establishment and enforcement of a code of business conduct and ethics applicable to its directors, officers and employees and applicable to persons or companies that are in a special relationship with the public issuer, including the minimum requirements for such a code; and - (d) procedures to regulate conflicts of interest between the interests of the public issuer and those of a director or officer of the public issuer. - (2) Every director and officer of a public issuer, in exercising their powers and discharging their duties, shall - (a) act honestly and in good faith with a view to the best interests of the issuer; and - (b) exercise the care, diligence and skill that a reasonably prudent person would exercise in comparable circumstances. - (3) A public issuer must treat its security holders in a fair and equitable manner.

-Separation of role of Chairman and Chief Executive Officer of public issuer 106 A
+120. Separation of role of chairman and chief executive officer of public issuer.